 Push notifications can appear differently on various devices, depending upon the hardware and operating system.
 Most push messages can pop up with or without sound and remain on your screen for a moment before settling on the notification center or lock screen.
 The message will then remain on the lock or notification screen until selected or cleared by the user.
 Push notifications can also appear as a red badge on the actual app icon.

 SMS notifications resemble push pop-ups, except users have the option to see a preview of the text (or not).
+SMS messages are often displayed on the phone's lock screen, making them highly visible to users before being dismissed or overlooked.
 SMS messages are stored in the device’s default messaging app and are accessible at any time, whereas push notifications are ephemeral.
 Push messages will disappear once viewed or cleared.

 Device Compatibility